Selecting and targeting elements

 body div.container-fluid div main div div.d-flex div:nth-child(1) h1

-Basically, imagine it like road directions.
-You can read more about it here.
-This article expects that you have a brief knowledge of CSS selectors.
+Basically, imagine CSS like road directions.
+You can read more about them here.
+This article expects that you understand the basics of CSS selectors.
 Otherwise, talk to your developers.

 Potential issues and solutions